ericyu423/openGLES2/README.md

 # BasicGLTutorial

-small steps in openGL each contain in a sprite class it will also contian varitey of ways to do the same thing
+each sprite class contains a new set of concept in opengl.
+Ongoing 6/10

 # teapot project: